 - Adopt and implement targets to halt biodiversity loss across all policy areas.
-Including agriculture. - Develop measures to make biodiversity resilient to climate change.
-Set targets for the restoration of

-- intense land use and depletion of water resources. · Restore all peatlands. - Transform our food and farming systems towards agroecology with urgent and radical actions.
-Take a holistic approach that addresses all aspects of the food system.
+Including agriculture. - Develop measures to make biodiversity resilient to climate change. - Set targets for the restoration of natural habitats such as wetlands, forest and grasslands, including a target to restore at least 15% of the EU's land surface. - Promote measures to minimize intense land use and depletion of water resources. - Restore all peatlands.